FoNDUE-HTR/Documentation/KRAKEN.md

 python train.py --data "../my-dataset/config.yml" --batch-size 4 --img 1280 --weights yolov5x6.pt --epochs 50 --workers 6
 ```

+⚠️ enlarging the size of the image (640->1280) requires much more memory, and you may have to reduce the size of the batch to 2.

 ### 6.3 Prediction

 You need first to check in the `yolov5` directory the name of the directory in which the weights are: